Finns Party: Foreign policy

-Timo Soini has been an outspoken critic of both the EU and NATO, but has stated that if a choice had to be made, NATO is a lesser evil than the EU.
-The Finns Party favors non-alliance or neutrality, as international activities abroad for the Defence Forces would undermine the defence budget's funds for sustaining a large conscript army of war-time personnel (which is 350,000) to guarantee the defence of all of Finland.
-When the Finnish Parliament voted to ratify the Ottawa Treaty, banning anti-personnel mines, in November 2011, the Finns Party was the only party unified in opposing the treaty.

 The party believes in national sovereignty:

+European Union

 Shortly after the leadership election of Jussi Halla-aho, the party hardened its position towards the European Union.
 In 2017, Laura Huhtasaari stated that she would support leaving the EU should she win the 2018 Finnish presidential election citing the growth of the Union's power at the expense of the member states.
 Other party members have supported the idea of Finland withdrawing from both the Schengen Agreement and the Eurozone.
 In its latest platform, the Finns Party states that it supports a "European policy" based on appreciation for Western and Christian shaped values.
 The party argues that Finland is needed in the European Parliament to defend Finnish interests in the short-term, but states the "long-term strategic goal" is to take gradual steps to withdraw Finland from the European Union and proposes introducing a parallel currency within Finland to initiate phasing out Finnish membership of the Eurozone.

+In 2023, Halla-aho reiterated that the party's long-term goal is strategic preparation for a "Fixit" (Finnish exit) from the European Union and Eurozone, highlighting what he described as a "democratic deficit" within the EU while Foreign Trade Minister Ville Tavio stated the party will vote against joint-EU debt policies in government.
+However, the party leadership stated that it also wished to strengthen European unity and cooperation in the meantime in response to Russia's invasion of Ukraine.

+Defence

+Timo Soini has been an outspoken critic of both the EU and NATO, but has stated that if a choice had to be made, NATO is a lesser evil than the EU.
+The Finns Party favors non-alliance or neutrality, as international activities abroad for the Defence Forces would undermine the defence budget's funds for sustaining a large conscript army of war-time personnel (which is 350,000) to guarantee the defence of all of Finland.
+When the Finnish Parliament voted to ratify the Ottawa Treaty, banning anti-personnel mines, in November 2011, the Finns Party was the only party unified in opposing the treaty.

-Initially, the party was opposed to Finnish admission into NATO in its 2011 program, however following the 2022 Russian invasion of Ukraine the party signaled a change to this policy and stated it was willing to back NATO membership.
+Initially, the party was opposed to Finnish admission into NATO in its 2011 program.
+However, following the Russian invasion of Ukraine, the party signaled a change to this policy and stated it was willing to back NATO membership.